Fantasia (1940 film): Video games

 In 1983, Atari released a game called Sorcerer's Apprentice for the Atari 2600, based on that segment of Fantasia.
 The player, as Mickey Mouse, must collect falling stars and comets which will prevent the marching brooms from flooding Yen Sid's cavern.

 In 1991, a side-scrolling Fantasia video game developed by Infogrames was released for the Sega Mega Drive/Genesis system.
 The player controls Mickey Mouse, who must find missing musical notes scattered across four elemental worlds based upon the film's segments.

 There are several film reel levels based on some of the film's segments such as Sorcerer's Apprentice and Night on Bald Mountain that appear in the Epic Mickey games.
 Yen Sid and Chernabog also make cameo appearances in the games (Yen Sid narrates the openings and endings of the two games and served as the creator of the Wasteland.
 Chernabog appears as a painting in the first game and appears in the Night on Bald Mountain film reel levels in the second).

 The Disney/Square Enix crossover game series Kingdom Hearts features Chernabog as a boss in the first installment.
 The Night on Bald Mountain piece is played during the fight.
 Yen Sid appears frequently in the series beginning with Kingdom Hearts II, voiced in English by Corey Burton.
 Symphony of Sorcery, a world based on the film, appears in Kingdom Hearts 3D: Dream Drop Distance.
 Like the Timeless River world in Kingdom Hearts II, it is featured as a period of Mickey Mouse's past.

 Fantasia: Music Evolved, a music game, was developed by Harmonix in association with Disney Interactive for the Xbox 360 and Xbox One consoles.
 The game utilizes the Kinect device to put players in control of music in a manner similar to Harmonix' previous rhythm games, affecting the virtual environment and interactive objects within it.
 The game features licensed contemporary rock music such as Queen and Bruno Mars.

 Mickey, in his Sorcerer's Apprentice guise, appears as a playable character in Disney Infinity.

+Chernabog and Yen Sid appear as playable characters in the mobile game Disney Heroes: Battle Mode.